ekjotkaursault/flutter_calculator/README.md

 ** Typical Android phones: 360–420px

 iPhones: 375–430px **

-I have used vscode for doing this lab.

 Our app is meant to run on web, tablet, or mobile, and this design respects that.